sozip/sozip-spec/sozip_specification.md

    chunk_size`` (floor rounding) entries, each of size ``offset_size`` bytes.

 2. Each entry is a uint64 expressing the offset in the uncompressed stream at which a compressed chunk starts.
-The offset of the first compressed chunk is omitted, as always 0.
+The offset of the first compressed chunk MUST be omitted, as always 0.

-3. The first offset value is thus the offset in the compressed stream where uncompressed bytes in the range ``[chunk_size, min(2 * chunk_size, uncompressed_size)[`` are encoded.
+   The first offset value is thus the offset in the compressed stream where uncompressed bytes in the range ``[chunk_size, min(2 * chunk_size, uncompressed_size)[`` are encoded.

-4. The second offset value is the offset in the compressed stream where uncompressed bytes in the range ``[2 * chunk_size, min(3 * chunk_size, uncompressed_size)[`` are encoded.
+   The second offset value is the offset in the compressed stream where uncompressed bytes in the range ``[2 * chunk_size, min(3 * chunk_size, uncompressed_size)[`` are encoded.
 And so on.

-5. As a consequence of the generation of the index, values in the offset section MUST be in strictly ascending order, and MUST be strictly lower than ``compress_size``.
+3. As a consequence of the generation of the index, values in the offset section MUST be in strictly ascending order, and MUST be strictly lower than ``compress_size``.